avantol/FT8-GO_Great-Outdoors/README.md

 To install FT8-GO:
 ==================

-- Start up your laptpo with the FT8-Go USB stick.
+- Start up your laptop with the FT8-Go USB stick.

 - Select "Install Linux" icon.